algorithm-archivists/algorithm-archive/contents/git_and_version_control/git_and_version_control.md

 Obviously, use your own name and e-mail... unless your name is actually *name* and your e-mail is actually *name@email.com*, in which case the above commands are correct.
 In the rare case that a user named "name" with the e-mail "name@email.com" is reading this, I apologize for spoiling your anonymity.
 For everyone else, remember that git is meant to facilitate collaborative code development, so we need to know who is submitting code so we can communicate more effectively later.
-That said, it is alright to use an username and e-mail address that does not spoil your identity in the real world, so long as you are reachable by the information provided.
+That said, it is alright to use a username and e-mail address that does not spoil your identity in the real world, so long as you are reachable by the information provided.

 ### Finding some code